Can You Die From Parkinson's Disease?

 Many people think PD automatically means a shorter lifespan, but this isn’t necessarily true.
 The area is under-researched, and the research that has been done has yielded variable results.

-PD does not directly kill patients; people with PD die from other causes, not from PD itself.
+Parkinson's does not directly kill people with the condition; people with PD die from other causes, not from PD itself.
 Two major causes of death for those with PD are falls and pneumonia.

 People with PD are at higher risk of falling, and serious falls that require surgery carry the risk of infection, adverse events with medication and anesthesia, heart failure, and blood clots from immobility.3